-Maha has twenty-five years’ experience as a corporate lawyer in private practice and in-house roles specialising in cross-border commercial and financial transactions.
+Maha has twenty-five years’ experience as a corporate lawyer in private practice and in-house roles specialising in cross-border real-estate and commercial transactions.
 Following ten years in private practice with Norton Rose Fulbright in their Washington DC, Hong Kong and London offices, Maha moved in-house as Chief Legal Officer for a Norwegian Multi-National Oil & Gas company.

-Maha then moved to the Middle East as Chief Legal Officer & Executive Committee Member for a large publicly-listed holding company in Qatar, where she oversaw a number of high value real estate acquisitions including an entire New York City block and its attached hotel for US$700 million.
+Maha then moved to the Middle East as Chief Legal Officer & Executive Committee Member for a large publicly-listed holding company in Qatar, where she oversaw several high value real estate acquisitions for the company including an entire New York City block and its attached hotel for US$700 million.

-Maha has established a solid reputation leading complex international corporate and commercial deals across multiple jurisdictions, and her work has been commended in leading industry publications.
+Maha has particular experience working with European and Middle Eastern based clients involving cross-border transactions, and the representation of multi-national clients in overseas business activities.
+She has established a solid reputation leading complex international corporate and commercial deals across multiple jurisdictions, and her work has been commended in leading industry publications.